I noticed a common theme when looking through router reviews…

 - Month 6: Router is dead.
 Updated to 1 star.

-- Year 0: 5 stars.
-It has a nice look to it!
+- Year 0: Five stars!
+It like the look of it!

 - Year 3: Router finally died but it served me well for the 3 years I had it.
-Still 5 stars!
+Still five stars!
 Buying the same one!

 This left me with a slight dilemma.
 I didn’t want to fork out nearly $100 for something with a lower life expectancy than a typical pair of men’s underwear.
 At the same time, the sub-$50 routers tend to lack some of the oomph necessary for multiple high-speed devices.
 Thus, after a little searching I picked up the TP-Link Archer C7 (AC1750) and decided I was going to beef up the cooling.
 After all, cooler electronics tend to last a lot longer.